MOSAIC® HAIR RESTORATION : A Paradigm Shift in Hair Transplant Surgery

-We offer two types of hair transplant replacement procedures, one termed Follicular Isolation Technique (FIT) (aka FUE) and the other Follicular Unit Grafting (FUG or FUT).
+In addition to the Mosaic® Hair Restoration procedure, we offer two additional types of hair transplant replacement procedures, one termed Follicular Isolation Technique (FIT) (aka FUE) and the other Follicular Unit Grafting (FUG or FUT).

 What are Follicular Units?